-Spinal Muscular Atrophy Treatment Cost
+Spinal Muscular Atrophy Treatment Cost in India

 Muscle loss and weakness are symptoms of spinal muscular atrophy (SMA).
 Standing, walking, controlling head motions, and, in certain situations, breathing and swallowing might be challenging for someone with SMA.
 SMA affects some people from birth, while others develop later in adulthood.
 Some types have an impact on life expectancy.